Meals on Wheels

 Clients are offered an opportunity to make a voluntary, anonymous donation to help defray meal costs.
 Clients will receive monthly statements identifying the number of meals delivered and an envelope to use to submit donations.
 The suggested donation amount is $2.50 per meal; however no client is denied meals due to inability to contribute.

-The Council on Aging also offers a dine-in lunch program at the Lunch Place at three local Lake County seniors centers in Eastlake, Madison and Wickliffe.
+The Council on Aging also offers a dine-in lunch program at the Lunch Place at four local Lake County seniors centers in Eastlake, Madison, Painesville and Wickliffe.
 Click here for more information on the Lunch Place.

 - Home Delivered Meal Client Expectations